 5. Plan to graduate from the honors program and obtain a two-year degree from JCCC

-Students who meet the requirements may pick up application forms from the Honors office in COM 201 or access them at the link below.
+Students who meet the requirements may pick up application forms from the Honors office in COM 201.
 The application process consists of the following steps:

 2. Submit two letters of recommendation from JCCC instructors who know you and your academic work.

 3. Attach a 500 word written essay describing your educational/career goals and why you want to complete the honors program.